Prince August, Duke of Dalarna: Early life

 Born in Drottningholm Palace in Ekerö, Stockholm County, his eldest sibling was King Carl XV of Sweden.

 During parts of 1849–1853, he was a student at Uppsala University.
 On 10 December 1851, he was made an honorary member of the Royal Swedish Academy of Sciences.

 Marriage

 On 16 April 1864 in Altenburg, the Duke married Princess Therese Amalie of Saxe-Altenburg (Ansbach, 21 December 1836 - Haga Palace, Stockholm, 9 November 1914), Duchess of Saxony, eldest daughter of Prince Eduard of Saxe-Altenburg and his first wife Princess Amalie of Hohenzollern-Sigmaringen.
 The marriage did not produce issue.
 In Sweden, his wife was styled Princess Teresia.

 The Prince was very interested in trains and locomotives, and a locomotive was named after him.
 Since it was commonly thought the Prince was not very bright, this led to the expression "dummare än tåget" (lit. "more stupid than the train"), an expression still in use in the Swedish language.

-Prince August died at the age of 41 of pneumonia at the Stockholm Palace, Stockholm.
+Prince August died at the age of 41 of pneumonia at Stockholm Palace.